 This is a post about how to give yourself the best possible start at NaNoWriMo.
-If you didn't already know I've written a lot about NaNoWriMo, including how I felt after my first year (back in 2012), how you can best be prepared to approach NaNoWriMo and I also gave you 21 reasons why you should do NaNoWriMo... and not all of them are as obvious as you'd think.
+If you didn't already know I've written a lot about NaNoWriMo, including how I felt after my first year (back in 2012), how you can best be prepared to approach NaNoWriMo, what is a NaNoRebel and the benefits of being one, and here are 21 reasons why you should do NaNoWriMo... and not all of them are as obvious as you'd think!

 Today I want to help you get your best possible start in the least amount of time.

-How to get ahead at NaNoWriMo in half an hour
+How to Get Ahead at NaNoWriMo in 30 Minutes

 Write a list of things you'd like to write about.
 Notice I said "things" not thing.
 While some NaNoWriMo-ers claim to wake up on 1st November with no idea what they're going to write and still come out with 50,000+ words, the average person may find it reassuring to have a list of possible novel or book ideas.

 Writing this list and pinning it somewhere obvious is a great idea so you can keep checking in with these ideas and maybe one of them will grow on you and that saves at least a few minutes of indecision come the first of next month.

 How to Get Ahead at NaNoWriMo in One Hour